 Jeff Hauser is the founder and director of the Revolving Door Project.
-He is regularly cited by a broad array of media outlets, including Bloomberg, Politico, Washington Post, HuffPost, Roll Call, Daily Beast, National Journal, Vice, The Guardian, and The Intercept.
+He is regularly cited by a broad array of media outlets, including The New York Times, The Wall Street Journal, The American Prospect, Associated Press, Bloomberg, Politico, Washington Post, HuffPost, Daily Beast, The Guardian, and The Intercept.

 Before founding the Revolving Door Project in 2015, Hauser spent more than three years leading the AFL-CIO’s political media, economic policy outreach, and labor communications for their immigration reform campaign.